As a life coach, I do not practice psychotherapy and I do not pry into the nature of your past experiences.

 and taking control of your life.
 Easier yet, write a note of gratitude to a friend.
 Tell someone close how much they mean to you.
 Buy a gift for your significant other.
 They will

 feel better and you will know you are growing into the best person you can be.
-Your brain will generate more oxytocin and your everyday sense of well being will improve.
+Your brain will generate more dopamine and oxytocin and your everyday sense of well being will improve

 Maintenance of the Male / Female Psyche